Berkeley-MDes/tdf-fa23-ollioll/README.md

 **Summary**

 Speaking of Bias...
 CHatGPT is not objective as I've learned this week.
 I created bots with my resume and my TDF weekly reports.
 Both demos gave exactly the information I fed it.
+With this project, I enjoyed the experience of working with AI, adding my own work made me feel good about myself.
+If ever I feel lost in my direction, Ill talk to myself online.

 **Speculation**